mampofo11/Midnight-Soccer-Match/README.md

 ## Enjoy the Game ⚽

-Good luck in the penalty shootout — and may your shots always hit the back of the net!
+Have fun in the penalty shootout, may your shots always hit the back of the net!